 A clearer path to action

-We built a new digital platform and content management system for Moms Demand Action to help volunteers get started and keep them engaged over time.
-Joining the movement needed to be effortless and taking action needed to feel immediate.
+We built both a website and a set of apps for Moms Demand Action.
+The website helps new volunteers sign up and get started while the app keeps them engaged over time.
+In both cases, joining the movement needed to be effortless and taking action needed to feel immediate.

 The site makes it easy for volunteers to take urgent actions (like signing a petition) and demonstrates how those actions level up to larger initiatives.
 We made key mechanics like donating, event sign-up, and connecting with your local chapter much easier too.

 The app is a path to action for new volunteers and seasoned leaders alike.
 Actions depend on your volunteer level and the priorities for the day.
 We also built one-tap RSVP-ing for events, which drastically reduces registration time.